digitranslab/jumpstart/docs/versioned_docs/version-2.13.0/data-sources/mysql.md

 # MySQL

-ToolJet can connect to MySQL databases to read and write data.
+JumpStart can connect to MySQL databases to read and write data.

 ## Connection

-ToolJet requires the following to connect to your MySQL database.
-Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please whitelist our IP.
+JumpStart requires the following to connect to your MySQL database.
+Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please whitelist our IP.

 To add a new MySQL database, click on the `+` button on data sources panel at left sidebar in the app editor.
 Select MySQL from the modal that pops up.

-ToolJet requires the following to connect to your MySQL database.
+JumpStart requires the following to connect to your MySQL database.

 - **Host**
 - **Port**
 - **Username**
 - **Password**

-It is recommended to create a new MySQL database user so that you can control the access levels of ToolJet.
+It is recommended to create a new MySQL database user so that you can control the access levels of JumpStart.

 <div style={{textAlign: 'center'}}>